wincent/clipper/README.md

     # Or, if you are running Clipper on a UNIX domain socket:
     nnoremap <leader>y :call system('nc -U ~/.clipper.sock', @0)<CR>

+    # Or, if your version of netcat doesn't have socket support and you want to use socat:
+    nnoremap <leader>y :call system('socat - UNIX-CLIENT:~/.clipper.sock', @0)<CR>

     # Configuration for ~/.bash_profile, ~/.zshrc etc:
     # Pipe anything into `clip` to forward it to Clipper
     alias clip="nc localhost 8377"

     # Or, if you are running Clipper on a UNIX domain socket:
     alias clip="nc -U ~/.clipper.sock"

+    # Or, if your version of netcat doesn't have socket support and you want to use socat:
+    alias clip="socat - UNIX-CLIENT:~/.clipper.sock"

     # Configuration for ~/.ssh/config:
     # Forward Clipper connection to remote host